-7. Prior to changing or modifying current uniforms, the City will notify the Union, in writing, of its intent.
+7. Prior to changing or modifying current uniforms, the City will notify the Union, in writing, with a minimum of 30 calendar days notice of its intent.
 The Union may at any time request the Labor-Management Committee meet to discuss changes and modifications to the current uniforms.